 ABOUT RYAN TAYLOR

 Ryan Taylor, a resident of Mertztown, PA, began his racing career at the age of 9.
 Ryan’s interest in racing was sparked as he and his father, car owner Barry Taylor, were frequent visitors at Grandview Speedway.
-Taylor explains, “My dad thought it’d be something good to create goals my time and keep me focused.
+Taylor explains, “My dad thought it’d be something good to create goals, occupy my time and keep me focused.
 All around, a good thing to be involved in.”
 And it all started the day his father brought home his first go-kart.
 Barry and Ryan took a year to disassemble the kart and reassemble if from start to finish, so that Barry could teach Ryan all the aspects of building, and maintaining a racecar and not just driving it.

 After three successful years in go-karting, he started racing slingshots at multiple local dirt tracks.
 At the age of 14, Ryan progressed to modifieds at various tracks in New York and Pennsylvania.
 After racing modifieds till he was 18 years old at the competitive Grandview Speedway, Ryan felt he was ready to progress to the elite by joining the central PA 410 sprint car racing circuit.